 Hudson River Park values training future environmental leaders.
-We provide internship opportunities to Student Conservation Association and City-As-School young adults.
+We provide internship opportunities to young adults through paid seasonal positions.
 The internship programs give students and recent graduates environmental education and field science experience, mentorship and networking opportunities within NYC’s environmental field.

 Many of Hudson River Park’s 10 month, 5 month and Summer Student Conservation Association (SCA) interns have stayed in New York’s environmental field.
 Look to see where in the city they are continuing to further their skills learned at Hudson River Park.

 Michelle Vedder – Columbia County Soil & Water, Hudson, NY, Education Program Coordinator